Untold Stories... The Trailblazing Women of St… | St James's London

 Read more

-St James’s one-of-a-kind women are thriving in the neighbourhood, and their stories – past and present – should be celebrated, magnified and never forgotten.
-The women of St James’s are entrepreneurial leaders across various fields of expertise, whether it’s crafted goods, exquisite cuisine, elegant fashion or trailblazing politicians, medical experts and technological pioneers.
-Marking International Women's Day on Friday 8th March, this article celebrates some of the area’s most notable women and all their achievements.
+One-of-a-kind women are thriving in the neighbourhood of St James’s, and their stories – past and present – should be celebrated and never forgotten.
+The women of St James’s include entrepreneurial leaders across various fields of expertise, from crafted goods, exquisite cuisine, and elegant fashion to trailblazing politicians, medical experts and technological pioneers.
+Marking International Women's Day on Saturday, 8th March, this article celebrates some of the area’s most notable women and all their achievements.

 #BehindOurDoors: The untold stories of the trailblazing Women of St James's